 In September that same year, Sue Waters (editor of The Edublogger) and Miss W. ran a very successful international student blogging competition.
 They had classes from nine countries taking part involving a total of about 500 students.

-It was so successful, that they ran another beginning March 2009.
+It was so successful, they ran another beginning in March 2009.
 This was a challenge though, not a competition.
-This time 15 countries were involved and a total of over 1000 students ranging from grade 2 classes through to students in senior school.
+This time 15 countries were involved and there were a total of over 1000 students ranging from grade 2 classes through to senior high school students.

 The majority of individual students with their own blog were aged 12-14 while many primary or elementary classes participated using a class blog.